 The Company is committed to ensuring all stakeholders are provided with relevant and accurate information regarding its activities in a timely manner.
+The Company gives Shareholders the option to receive communications from, and to send communications to, the Company and its share registry electronically.

-Boom has adopted a disclosure policy and internal reporting procedures having regard to the ASX and ASIC guidelines to ensure that:
+Boom has adopted a Market Disclosure & Communications Policy and internal reporting procedures having regard to the ASX Listing Rules and ASIC guidelines to ensure that:

-- Material price sensitive information is reported to the CEO and CFO in a timely manner; - · Information is disclosed in a timely manner and in compliance with legal and regulatory obligations; and - All stakeholders have an equal opportunity to receive and obtain externally available information issued by Boom.
+- Material price sensitive information is reported to the Chief Executive Officer and Chief Financial Officer in a timely manner; - · Information is disclosed in a timely manner and in compliance with legal and regulatory obligations; and - All stakeholders have an equal opportunity to receive and obtain externally available information issued by Boom.

-Boom will immediately notify the market of any information related to its business which a reasonable person would expect to have a material effect on the price/value of its securities.
+Boom will immediately notify the market of any information related to its business which a reasonable person would expect to have a material effect on the price/value of its securities, unless a permitted exception applies.